wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Checking connection with the Wazuh manager
 ==========================================

-This guide shows different ways to check the connection status between an agent and the Wazuh manager.
-It also has instructions to verify the connectivity between the endpoint and the server.
+This guide shows different ways to check the connection status between an agent and the Wazuh manager, including navigating the Wazuh dashboard, using the agent control utility, querying the Wazuh API and reading the agent state file.
+It also contains instructions to verify the :ref:`network communication <check_network_communication>` between the endpoint and the server.

--  Navigating the Wazuh dashboard.
--  Reading the agent state file in the endpoint.
--  Using the agents utility in the Wazuh server.
--  Requesting the agent status to the Wazuh API.
+To learn more about installing and enrolling the Wazuh agent, see the :doc:`Wazuh agent installation guide </installation-guide/wazuh-agent/index>` and the :doc:`Agent enrollment </user-manual/agent-enrollment/index>` section.

 Using the Wazuh dashboard